OfficeDev/VBA-content/VBA/Visio-VBA/articles/application-appactivated-event-visio.md

 ## Remarks

 The **AppActivated** event indicates that an instance of Visio has become the active application on the Microsoft Windows desktop.
-The **AppActivated** event is different from the **AppObjectActivated** event, which occurs after an instance of Visio becomes active?the instance of Visio that is retrieved by the **GetObject** method in a Microsoft Visual Basic program.
+The **AppActivated** event is different from the **AppObjectActivated** event, which occurs after an instance of Visio becomes active - the instance of Visio that is retrieved by the **GetObject** method in a Microsoft Visual Basic program.

 If you're using Microsoft Visual Basic or Visual Basic for Applications (VBA), the syntax in this topic describes a common, efficient way to handle events.